Sydney-Informatics-Hub/training.artemis.interhpc/_episodes/01-intro.md

 ~~~
 {: .bash}

-For the workflow we are currently doing you would probably want to use ```qsub -I -P Training -q dtq```, but in the training environemnt ```dtq``` is only availble to one person at a time!
+For the workflow we are currently doing you would probably want to use ```qsub -I -P Training -q dtq```, but in the training environment ```dtq``` is only available to one person at a time!
 So we just use the default training queue (by not specifying which queue to use.)

 ~~~
 [jdar4135@login1 Training]$ qsub -I -P Training